DSU- Dayananda Sagar University B.Des 2025

-The NIFT Situation Test 2025 is the last hurdle that candidates eyeing the B.Des programs at NIFT have to cross.
-It assesses a candidate’s ability to think, devise, and create a 3D model within particular constraints using a set of allocated resources in a given time.
-To score well in the NIFT Entrance Exam, candidates need to acquire a high degree of efficiency in 3D model making, creativity, raw material consumption, and neatness of execution.
-This article outlines how to approach the 3D model-making section of the NIFT Situation Test in a systematic way.
+The final obstacle for applicants interested in NIFT's B.Des programs is the NIFT Situation Test 2026.
+It evaluates a candidate's capacity to plan, think out, and produce a 3D model within specific limitations utilizing a set of allotted resources in a predetermined amount of time.
+To do well on the NIFT Entrance Exam, candidates need to have a high degree of inventiveness, efficiency in developing 3D models, raw material consumption, and neatness of execution.
+This article outlines a systematic procedure for creating 3D models for the NIFT 2026 Situation Test.

 Adding hands-on practice works best when supplemented by an adequate understanding of 3D design and its basic elements including its structure, balance and composition.
 These include the following attributes of a well balanced and constructed model.